Skip to Content Top

 The main risk of ice dams involves their interference with proper water drainage, blocking melted ice from flowing to the gutters after heavy snowfall.
 Preventing ice dams requires removing snow from roof eaves and ensuring proper ventilation to promote even snow melting.

-7. Structural Damage
+#7.
+Structural Damage

 Structural damage to the roof, indicated by holes or collapse after a storm, requires quick professional attention.
-Subtle signs like sagging or bending may signal underlying structural issues, necessitating immediate repair.

 After detecting structural roof damage, swift repairs can prevent water leaks and even more severe structural problems.
 Homeowners should consult their insurance company regarding coverage before getting an estimate for repairs or full replacement and filing an insurance claim.

 The fascia, soffit, and plywood decking remain susceptible to damage from rain and heat over time.
 The outermost layer, shingles, protects the roof from the elements, but storms, high winds, and aging can make them loose, cracked, or missing.
-When damage to these roof parts compromises the entire structure, a full roof replacement is in order.

-8. Tree Damage
+#8.
+Tree Damage

-Addressing tree damage immediately after it occurs will prevent further issues and ensure roof safety and functionality.
 Tree damage can happen without strong gusts of wind.
 Falling branches and fruit can create a noticeable impact.
 If a tree branch falls on the roof, an inspection becomes imperative.
-Ask a professional roofer to check for granule dislodgement or tears in the shingles.
+Ask a professional roofer to check for granule dislodgment or tears in the shingles.

 During storms, tree damage poses an acute risk, with high winds blowing branches or entire trees onto roofs, causing severe damage.
 Tree impacts may lead to issues similar to hail damage, such as cracked shingles, or catastrophic loss of structural integrity.

-9. Pest Damage
+#9.
+Pest Damage

 Pest damage weakens the roof, making it more susceptible to additional harm from water or mold.
 Seek swift professional assistance when common signs of a pest infestation are detected.
 Merely repairing the roof without addressing the infestation is ineffective.

-10. Mechanical Damage
+#10.
+Mechanical Damage

 Working with a trained roof installer is crucial to avoid mechanical damage problems.
-Improper installation practices like missing nails and uneven material placement may lead to unintentional roof damage.
+Improper installation practices, like missing nails and uneven material placement, may lead to unintentional roof damage.
 These accidents make a home prone to severe damage.

 Roofs can sustain damage from human activities like cleaning gutters, shoveling snow, or walking on steep asphalt roofs in hot weather.
 Signs of damage may appear as loose or cracked shingles, missing granules, and dark spots.
-Some common problem areas include:

 • Chimneys